barrelstrength/sprout-docs/docs/update-guides/email.md

 - Approved Sender List

 In the migration, we check if you've used environment variables in your email settings.
 If so, and if those settings match the Craft default settings, we set your default Mailer to the Craft Mailer Settings option.
 If they don't match, we migrate them to the Editable Defaults option.

-#### Review all migrated Mailer Settings

-In Craft 3, Transactional Emails could be sent using any From Name/Email address.

-In Craft 4, Transactional Emails are validated against the approved Sender addresses before sending.

-The Approved Senders are saved in the Mailer Settings.
-However, when you save an Email the selected Sender gets saved as TEXT in that email.
-The data is stored this way because the Mailer Settings are a simple dropdown and not relational data and we don't want you to accidentally change the Sender of an email in the settings by re-ordering the items in the dropdown.

-If you change the Approved Senders in your Email Type settings for an Email Type that is already in use, and the saved Sender info differs from the Approved Senders, the email will not validate or be sent until you resave the email with a Sender in your Approved Senders list.

 ### Notification Event Condition Builder